Virtual Pajama Party

 - Staff Sergeant Ermalinda Salazar at the St. Vincent de Paul Orphanage in Vietnam, 1970

 Activity 3: Making Mistakes and Making Changes

 Select art or writing activities about making mistakes and learning how to make better choices.
-Watch the video on YouTube.
+Watch on YouTube.
 Use the following links to view the historical photographs and letter shared in the video:

 - 1st Grade Class Buying War Bonds and Stamps, 1944

 - Booker T. Washington Agricultural School on Wheels, 1923